lxzcss/automate_list/README.md

 If you wanna try it, just go in "auxiliar.py" and find the correct spots for your monitor You just need to run the Python Project and leave the pointer in the right place

-When you have done all configs, just run the project and you will see the magic!
+When you have done all configs, just run the project and you will see the magic!!

 -------------------------------------------------------------------------------------------
 PORTUGUÊS